ddrohan/mobile-app-dev-labs/session07/lab/md/step04.md

 ![](/session07/lab/img/lab0710.png)

-You should now see something like this,
+You should now see something like this when you 'View on Map'

 ![](/session07/lab/img/lab0706.png)